AakritiSingh05/Ba-Effe/CONTRIBUTING.md

 ---

-Thank you for contributing to DhamaalEffeKa and being part of OpenCode '25! 🎨🎬
+Thank you for contributing to Ba-Effe and being part of OpenCode '25! 🎨🎬

 **Happy Contributing!**